Tangible Software Solutions

-Equivalents were produced with C++ to Python Converter.
+Equivalents were produced with the Free Edition of C++ to Python Converter.

 Sized Array